Are you interested in a guided tour of VCUarts? Learn more about campus visits here.

 - Kevin Durant, an NBA player, wears clothing from NDVR, Larry’s line.

-Michael Walker, Class of 2016, thinks it’s awkward to write about himself in third person.
+Michael Walker, Class of 2016, and a Graphic Design major, thinks it’s awkward to write about himself in third person.
 He became serious about making art when he attended high school in Greenville, South Carolina.
 Now he’s glad to say that he attends the number one public art school in the nation, VCUarts!
 When he’s not giving tours or in the studio you’ll find him in a museum or gallery.
 If you want to get on his good side, just make a casual reference to art history.
 He’s interested in all kinds of art, especially photography and illustration.
 If you ask him what he wants to be when he grows up, he’ll simply reply: “happy.”

 - Mike is a triplet.